plugdata-team/plugdata/Resources/Documentation/cyclone/svf~.md

  - type: clear
    description: clears the filter in case of a blow-up
  - type: hz
-   description: sets frequency mode to hz
+   description: sets frequency mode to Hz
  - type: linear
     description: sets frequency mode to linear
   - type: radians